ykim18mica/mica-gd220/lectures/proj-event.md

 ## Weekly schedule

 ### Week 11
 - prep for idea/research presentation (PDF): You will present your materials in class next week.
 Present *2 different ideas*.
-Each idea should include the research on the theme, speakers, website contents, inspirations, other relevant websites (their strength and weakness), etc.
+Each idea should include the research on the theme, speakers, website contents, inspirations, other competitor websites (their strength and weakness), etc.

 ### Week 12
 - idea/research presentation